MathsandDataNYU/web/content/reading.md

 The MaD group hosts semester-long thematic reading groups, which are publicly accessible here.

-## Current (Spring 2020)

-We are running a general group meeting on the broad theme of "Information Theory, Old and New."

-- Information and schedule are available [here](https://docs.google.com/document/d/1ImY0mgDkimMS6C1YWE48LQNbC4lWxTAZ9p35rA3HclY/edit?usp=sharing).

 ---

 ## Previous

+#### Spring 2020

+We ran  general group meeting on the broad theme of "Information Theory, Old and New."

+- Information and schedule are available [here](https://docs.google.com/document/d/1ImY0mgDkimMS6C1YWE48LQNbC4lWxTAZ9p35rA3HclY/edit?usp=sharing).

 #### Fall 2019